 There are two types of Bible translations:

-As in many other specific verses, the NLT (‘functional’) more accurately conveys the meaning in English than the KJV and NIV (both ‘formal’ equivalence).
+As in many other specific verses, the NLT (functional equivalence) more accurately conveys the meaning in English than does either the KJV or the NIV (both of them formal equivalence).

 Publisher: Common English Bible (October 1, 2010)